 Did I ask for the thoughts that told me to end my life every day?
 Do we have any control over the thoughts that enter our minds?

 If what I did was right, then why did it feel like the wrong thing to do?

 If getting help was the right thing, why don’t more people do it?
 I think we can all come up with some reasons why people don’t, right?

-Today I am thankful that I had the courage to go get help because as I said above I am alive this week and able to share the stage with my daughter Amber and to meet all of you amazing people that we will share the night with.
+Today I am thankful that I had the courage to get help because, as I said above, I am alive this week and able to share the stage with my daughter Amber and to meet so many amazing people that we will share the night with.

 Oh God, make me a vessel of your LOVE.
 I am here for You to continue to use.
 Use all my pain and trials to help others.
 Thank you for helping me find LIFE on The Other Side of Suicide.